josefreichelt/matrixjs/README.md

 # matrixjs
-A matrix like code rain effect in js
+A simple matrix like code rain effect in js made just for funsies